stashed/stash/docs/guides/platforms/eks.md

 stash-demo-646c854778-t4d72   2/2     Running   0          1m
 ```

 Look at the pod.
 It now has 2 containers.
-If you view the YAML of this pod, you will see there is a container named `stash` which takes backup.
+If you view the resource definition of this pod, you will see there is a container named `stash` which running `backup` command.

 **Verify Backup:**